chackle/EZCache/README.md

 - [x] Introduce `StoragePolicy` to allow state data refreshing or ignorance
 - [x] Streamline `Cacheable` implementation by providing default values and functions
 - [x] Change any remaining synchronous calls into asynchronous or provide both
-- [ ] Allow `DataFetcher` to be constructed with a passed `Cache` instance, but default to a shared singleton instance if none is provided
+- [ ] Allow `DataFetcher` to be constructed with a passed `Cache` instance, but set default if none provided
 - [ ] Introduce `UIImageView` helper or subclass for making network calls even simpler
-- [ ] Tidy up code
 - [ ] Provide useful comments
 - [ ] Add some basic tests for error throwing